FaceOnLive/ID-Verification-OpenKYC/README.md

 - Run project on Github Codespace (Click following button and when container ready, run "python app.py" [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/FaceOnLive/OpenKYC)

+## In progress..
+Full On-premise Backend part including ID Document Recognition, Face Liveness Detection and Face Recognition is still in progress (Open-version).

+In the meantime, you can follow below steps to use our Free RapidAPI endpoints.

+To use our Pro-version of on-premise SDKs, please contact us.

 ## Steps to setup project (using Free FaceOnLive RapidAPI Endpoints)

 1. Please subscribe following 3 RapidAPIs(Free) and get X-RapidAPI-Key there.